dotBunny/GDX/README.md

 > Please review the manual's [Contributing](https://gdx.dotbunny.com/manual/contributing.html) section for info on how you can contribute to this package and our awesome community. :heart:

 ## License
-GDX is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+GDX is licensed under the [BSL-1.0 License](https://choosealicense.com/licenses/bsl-1.0/).
 > A copy of this license can be found at the root of the project in the `LICENSE` file, or [here](https://gdx.dotbunny.com/license.html).